ochagovdanil/Clock/README.md

   <img src="screenshots/screenshot-5.png" width="350px" />
 </div> <br />

-_Clock - time app for Android on Java.
+_Clock - a time app for Android on Java.
 This app contains alarm, timer and stopwatch._

  * Name - Clock
  * Android 4.0(API 14) or higher